turfptax/ugit/README.md

 As we test and update the code to work in a variety of scenarious we wish to have the following features implemented as soon as possible.

 - Rollback function
-- ugit.py update function
+- SHA1 internal hash storage - Currently ugit pulls all files
-- SHA1 internal hash storage
+- ugit.py update function - updates the ugit.py code from this repository (currently in dev branch)
 - Simplified Logging